 - Life span Fall Migration Butterflies: 8 months+

-- Monarch butterflies respond to environmental cues that tell them when to migrate including: temperature, sun angle, declining daylight hours, and wind direction
+- Adult Monarchs respond to environmental cues that tell them when to migrate including: temperature, sun angle, declining daylight hours, and wind direction

 - As a migratory species, you will entice more monarchs to your garden with a thoughtful mix of native plants and long-blooming annuals

 See some our Top Butterfly Plant Recommendations

 Monarch Life Cycle Butterfly Fact: The butterfly stage provides the best opportunity to learn the sex of the monarch.
 Look for these telltale signs to discover:

 Raising Monarch BUTTERFLIES Tip:

 After a butterfly emerges from its chrysalis, it needs to dry and strengthen its droopy wings for (at least) four hours.
 If you're unsure about whether to release a butterfly, keep it overnight (in a mesh cage) so its wings will be fully ready the next day.
-This gives it a better chance to elude predators, and even territorial butterflies.
+This gives it a better chance to elude predators, and even territorial monarch males.